Back to Blog

 7. Are you mentioned in Wikipedia or industry reports?

-Wikipedia and Reddit are among the most-cited sources in AI training data, with Reddit accounting for 40% of AI citations and Wikipedia 26%.
-Analyst reports from Gartner, Forrester, and category-specific research firms also carry significant weight.
+Wikipedia and Reddit consistently rank among the most-cited sources in AI training data and live retrieval.
+Across major engines, Reddit hovers around 40% of citations per the Semrush 150,000-citation analysis and the 5WPR AI Platform Citation Source Index 2026, with Wikipedia consistently in the top three.
+Share is volatile: ChatGPT's Reddit citation rate fell sharply in late 2025 before recovering.
+Analyst reports from Gartner, Forrester and category-specific research firms also carry significant weight.
 If your brand appears in these sources, language models are far more likely to cite you.

 Most mid-market brands ignore this entirely.
 They assume Wikipedia is for enterprises or that analyst relations is too expensive.
 Meanwhile, their well-cited competitors are locking in AI visibility that compounds over time.